euphoricpoptarts/PennsylvaniaGPUGraphClustering/README.md

 Recombination is performed by pLouvain.
 Mutation operator is performed with 5 iterations of pLeiden+.
 Mutation operator is performed on the output of the recombination operator.
-Quality is generally superior to VieClus.
+Quality is generally superior to VieClus in the same amount of time.

 #### Helpers
 **verify_obj**: Takes a graph file and a clustering file as defined above as input.
 Computes the modularity of the given clustering on the given graph.